 You are travelling to another European country with your French EHIC; then you should follow the reimbursement process of your country of destination when you are still there.

 You will find the details per medical care type here.

-If you haven’t been able to use your EHIC when requesting medical care abroad, because you went to private practice or clinic, you should submit the reimbursement request to the CPAM once back to France.
+If you haven’t been able to use your EHIC when requesting medical care abroad, you should submit the reimbursement request to the CPAM once back in France because you went to private practice or clinic.

 Travelling with a foreign EHIC in France

 You will need to submit your claims for reimbursement to the local CPAM office and provide:

 - the medical receipt (feuille de soins) – make a prior copy for yourself

 - a copy of your European Health Insurance Card

 - your bank details, including the International Bank Account Number (IBAN) & Bank Identifier Code (BIC).

 The confirmation of your reimbursement will be sent to your home address.